Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 In addition, you may optionally specify the following parameters for the STAR alignment:

-* `sjdbGTFfile` : A gtf annotation file that STAR will use to guide mappings
 * `alignEndsType` : A string specifying the type of read ends alignment
 * `outFilterMismatchNmax` : Integer specifying the maximum number of mismatches per pair
 * `outFilterMultimapScoreRange` : Integer specifying the score range for multi-mapping alignments